6 tried and tested strategies from Packimpex

 1. Keep a close eye on transport and fuel needs – what can you improve to reduce CO2 emissions?

-As a relocation company who’s recently expanded in five European countries [link to European expansion article], to say that we need to travel often is an understatement.
+As a relocation company who’s recently expanded in five European countries, to say that we need to travel often is an understatement.
 Staying in touch with colleagues across Europe, driving our clients to 10 home viewings in a day, checking potential homes before the viewings ourselves – all these trips can add up to high CO2 emissions.
 Luckily, our yearly audit keeps us in check.
 Thanks to this audit, we’ve taken the following steps:

 - We’ve invested in a green fleet of hybrid cars and we plan to add more green vehicles.